 As mentioned above, this result has been proved in \cite{taspecttrivial} by Aggarwal and by various people in slightly more restrictive settings.
-While our result is not new and the approach parallels the ideas and steps in \cite{taspecttrivial}, other than having a small simplification in integral analysis, the novelty here is the replacement of additive characters by multiplicative characters.
-Although various delta methods and circle methods have been successfully used to establish great results especially in the recent years, few have tried to use multiplicative characters to detect congruences.
-Moreover, as the usage of delta methods gain increasing attention, many have questioned the underlying reasons why delta methods provide a means to solve boundary problems and how to understand the steps involved.
+While our result is not new and the approach parallels the ideas and steps in \cite{taspecttrivial}, other than having a small simplification in the integral analysis, the novelty here is the replacement of additive characters by multiplicative characters.
+Although various delta methods and circle methods have been successfully used to establish great results especially in recent years, few have tried to use multiplicative characters to detect congruences.
+Moreover, as the usage of delta methods gains increasing attention, many have questioned the underlying reasons why delta methods provide a means to solve boundary problems and how to understand the steps involved.

-In this paper, we hope to provide another view point as multiplicative characters have a more natural linkage with the $L$-functions.
-In particular, when one apply the trivial delta with multiplicative character on this GL(2) $t$ aspect problem, one encounters the sums of the form with a sum of $\chi\Mod{p}$.
+In this paper, we hope to provide another viewpoint as multiplicative characters have a more natural linkage with $L$-functions.
+In particular, when one applies the trivial delta with multiplicative characters on this GL(2) $t$-aspect problem, one encounters sums of the form with a sum of $\chi\Mod{p}$.
 These sums are equal to $L(s,f\otimes\chi)$ and $L(s',\chi)$ respectively when $\re(s),\re(s')>1$.
-One can then view these sums as $L$-functions and relates them as members of a family of $L$-functions as $\chi$ runs over the Dirichlet characters mod $p$.
-This is a small step towards understanding delta methods by family approach, which is vastly used in moment methods, and such methods is traditionally used to solve boundary problems before the delta methods seen more play.
+One can then view these sums as $L$-functions and relate them as members of a family of $L$-functions as $\chi$ runs over the Dirichlet characters mod $p$.
+This is a small step towards understanding delta methods by a family approach, which is vastly used in the moment methods that were traditionally used to solve boundary problems before the delta methods saw more play.

-Another difference in using multiplicative character instead of additive character in a congruence detection allows us to use functional equation of various $L$-functions instead of Voronoi summation for dual summation.
-This completely removes the needs of dealing with Bessel transforms that appear in Voronoi summation, but one has to deal with Gamma functions instead.
-While the Bessel function is related to the Gamma functions, and the analysis of either one is not particularly complicated in this fixed GL(2) problem, not having Bessel functions can make the analysis simpler in certain cases.
+Another difference in using multiplicative characters instead of additive characters in a congruence detection is that multiplicative characters allow us to use a functional equation of a certain $L$-function instead of Voronoi summation for dual summation.
+This completely removes the need to deal with Bessel transforms that appear in Voronoi summation, but one has to deal with the Gamma function instead.
+While Bessel functions are related to the Gamma function, and the analysis of either one is not particularly complicated in this fixed GL(2) problem, the absence of Bessel functions can make the analysis simpler in certain cases.